CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Containerize Frontend

 ### Run NPM Install
-We have to execute the `npm install` command before building the container so that the contents of node_modules will be copied
+We have to execute the `npm install` command before building the frontend container so that the needed dependencies are present
 ```bash
 cd frontend-react-js
 npm i